keriganmarketing/medlicense/user/pages/04.licensure-information/01.state-licensure-requirements/23.puerto-rico/state.md

 usmle: '7'
 visible: false
 googletitle: 'Puerto Rico Licensure Requirements'
 googledesc: 'We have the people on the ground in Puerto Rico who can make this process work for you.
 No one else does.
-Puerto Rico licensure is averaging a period of 3 to 4 months from the time Domestic Graduates sign and notarize the completed packet to the date that the license is issued by the Puerto Rico Medical Board.'
+Puerto Rico licensure is averaging 3 to 4 months from the time Domestic Graduates sign and notarize the completed packet to the date that the license is issued by the Puerto Rico Medical Board.'
 twitterenable: true
 twittercardoptions: summary
 twittershareimg: /home/medlicense-social-card.jpg
 twittertitle: 'Puerto Rico Licensure Requirements'
 twitterdescription: 'We have the people on the ground in Puerto Rico who can make this process work for you.
 No one else does.
-Puerto Rico licensure is averaging a period of 3 to 4 months from the time Domestic Graduates sign and notarize the completed packet to the date that the license is issued by the Puerto Rico Medical Board.'
+Puerto Rico licensure is averaging 3 to 4 months from the time Domestic Graduates sign and notarize the completed packet to the date that the license is issued by the Puerto Rico Medical Board.'
 articleenabled: false
 musiceventenabled: false
 orgaenabled: false